 As to why places like Orange County continue to endure such problems with these types of drugs, some experts attribute it to more mundane causes like population growth while still others continue to point to the state's recent crackdowns on pill mills.

 Specifically, they contend that those struggling with opioid addictions turned to street drugs like heroin in the wake of the closure of pill mills, while those whose addictions were stronger or worsened over time increasingly gravitated to fentanyl.

 We will continue to address this topic in our next post, examining two very important -- and non-punitive -- measures that government officials have taken to help combat the opioid epidemic here in Orange County and across the Sunshine State.

 Distribution of drugs that results in a death can subject a person to murder charges, even if the drug was given to a friend.
 Drug charges can have serious consequences.
 If you've been charged with possession of drugs or prescription fraud, it's important to consult with a lawyer.

-At The Law Offices of Horwitz & Citro, P.A., P.A., we are committed to more than just protecting the freedom and future of clients facing these types of charges, we're also committed to helping them secure the help they need.
+At the Law Offices of Horwitz & Citro, P.A., we are committed to more than just protecting the freedom and future of clients facing these types of charges, we're also committed to helping them secure the help they need.